 If you own a diesel car and want to extend the life of its engine and improve performance, here are the Redex products you should use in your fuel tank:

 - Diesel System Cleaner – Like our Petrol System Cleaner, this fuel additive can be added straight to the fuel tank, where it passes through the system to remove deposits, particularly around the injectors.
 This helps the diesel flow smoothly to the engine and prevents any build-up, for better fuel economy and a well-cared-for engine.
-You can buy it in a handy 4 pack to make topping up easy.

 - Diesel Advanced Fuel System Cleaner – Motorists normally invest in a diesel car for its longevity and economy when covering a lot of miles on the motorway.
 This high mileage can often lead to a build-up of harmful deposits in the fuel lines and injectors, so add a shot of Advanced Fuel System Cleaner for an intensive diesel engine clean-up.
+It also contains our DPF Cleaner to stop your filter getting blocked and keep you driving for longer.

 Here at Redex, our innovative fuel additives can help improve the life of your engine, and we have a range of products to suit petrol, diesel and hybrid cars.
 For more information, click here to visit our homepage.